OpenZWave/python-openzwave/docs/DEVEL.rst

     make venv2-dev

-Keep in mind that your update must be python 2 / python 3 compatible.
+Keep in mind that your updates must be python 2 / python 3 compatible.

 Develop, test, debug, test, ... :)